phreed/qt-dummy-feedstock/README.md

 mamba install qt-dummy
 ```

-It is possible to list all of the versions of `qt-dummy` available on your platform with `conda`:
+It is possible to list all the versions of `qt-dummy` available on your platform with `conda`:

 ```
 conda search qt-dummy --channel mesomorph